rust-cv/ndarray-vision/README.md

 is a work in progress.
 Basic image encoding/decoding and processing are currently implemented.

-See the examples or a modules test for basic usage.
+See the examples and tests for basic usage.

 # Features